 Then, later in the day, Julie waited in the car while I went for an interview at First Transit, who apparently run the Community Transit express services between Everett and Seattle.
 His first question was, “Why work for us?”
 Answer: “Because I’ve already failed Community Transit’s stupid personality test.”
 My answer to his question of “what was I most proud of” was my description of the Honiara Project.
 And I got the job!
 Next step was Concentra for a drug screen and DOT (Dept of Transport) medical.
 Ah yeah, for walk-ins, it’s a 4-hour wait.
 Hmm, we’ll come back later in the week.

-Wednesday 16: There were 5 of us as extras today at work, meaning it would take 5 people failing to turn up for all of us to get a route.
+Wednesday 18: There were 5 of us as extras today at work, meaning it would take 5 people failing to turn up for all of us to get a route.
 Everyone turned up, so I headed back to Concentra, to be told that the wait was about 2 hours.
 Hey, I’ve got nothing else to do, I’ll wait.
 I got in 4 hours later.
+Apparently my blood pressure was at the very top of the allowable range.
+Hmm, I’ve been waiting for 4 hours, what do you expect?
+Didn’t say that out loud though.
 I struck some snags with my “heart condition” and some of the meds I take, but they will hopefully get sorted out by assurances from my doctor and cardiologist.
 I’ve printed the 300 page book on the CDL (Commercial Driver License) process and started studying it.

 Friday 20: With some time on my hands, I called in at First Transit to let the boss know that there MIGHT be a hitch in my medical, and he told me that with all the virus uncertainty, they have had a hiring freeze imposed on them by corporate, and that I will on the first available training course.
-Yay, I have more time to pass the CDL test!
+Yay, at least I have more time to pass the CDL (Commercial Driver License) test!

 Spring has sprung here.